Get Help Today(877) 648-4288

 Group health insurance is a type of commercial health insurance, usually provided to employees by their employers or to members of an association.
 56% of non-elderly people get their healthcare through group health insurance provided by employers.

 Affordable Care Act and the Health Insurance Marketplace

 For those not enrolled in government-funded insurance or a workplace healthcare plan, insurance can also be purchased in the Marketplace (a collection of insurance plan options with tax credits available).
+The Marketplace was established as part of the ACA and Health Insurance Reform.
+The Marketplace is where individuals, families, and businesses can shop for affordable health insurance coverage to meet their requirements for the ACA.
+Individuals, families, and small employers can compare, choose, and buy affordable health plans.
+Also known as the Exchange, the Marketplace provides health plan shopping and enrollment services through websites, call centers, and in-person help.
 The average individual health insurance premium in 2017 cost $393 (without any tax credit); the average family premium was $1,021.
-Plans offered in the Marketplace cover the same essential health benefits as Medicaid and Medicare and must offer the following recovery/health services:
+Plans offered in the Marketplace cover services such as:

 - Emergency services

 - Detox services